 Utilitarian Design – Minimalist maximalism in the grid

 Minimalist maximalism – what is that supposed to be?
 A legitimate question.
 But let’s start at the beginning.
-In utilitarian design, functionality and perinninnemay remind you of shipping and packaging labels or airline tickets.
+Utilitarian design combines functionality and pragmatic design.
+It may remind you of shipping and packaging labels or flight tickets.
 A large amount of content is arranged in a structured way.
 Utilitarian design therefore offers a great opportunity to accommodate a lot of information and different content in one design at the same time.
 However, the trend also focuses on pragmatism and functionality: the organized way in which the content is arranged ensures that the end result looks minimalist to a certain extent – even though there is a lot going on at the same time.
 Minimalist maximalism, in other words.

 Features of the Utilitarian Design